| Publication 17, Your Federal Income Tax |

 If you file a separate return, you can claim the exemption for your spouse only if your spouse had no gross income,

-not the dependent of another taxpayer.
-This is true even if the other taxpayer does not actually claim your spouse as a dependent.
+is not filing a return, and was not the dependent of another taxpayer.
+This is true even if the other taxpayer does not actually

-if your spouse is a nonresident alien.
+claim your spouse as a dependent.
+This is also true if your spouse is a nonresident alien.

 Death of spouse.